jerturowetz/notes/to-do.md

 - Find out if our 3 people can be seperate people
 - Get replacement SIN by bringing my birth certificate to the Guy Favreau Complex (suite 034 or 103)
 - **Unito:**
+  - Add me to Unito Google Oraginzation
+  - Add me to other analytics tools
+  - Give me domain access for adding records / else what is pipeline for adding records
+  - Google search console not set up for me?
   - [Finish Wrike Setup](https://www.wrike.com/workspace.htm?acc=861032)
   - [Setup Authy](https://authy.com/)
   - encrypt HD